 - Prepare and present design proposals to clients

-- Utilize computer-aided design (CAD) software to conceptualize designs, as well as using other IT skills for project management tasks
+- Utilise computer-aided design (CAD) software to conceptualize designs, as well as using other IT skills for project management tasks

 - Keep strictly within financial budgets and deadlines